chrismile/DiffTetVR/README.md

 to use this build script and run the script from an MSYS2 shell.
 Alternatively, we recommend to use vcpkg if the users wants to compile the application with Microsoft Visual Studio.
 A build script using MSVC and vcpkg, `build-msvc.bat`, is available in the project root directory.
+Please note that the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows) needs to be installed beforehand if using Microsoft Visual Studio for compilation.

 Under `Data/CloudDataSets/datasets.json`, loadable data sets can be specified.
 Additionally, the user can also open arbitrary data sets using a file explorer via "File > Open Dataset..." (or using Ctrl+O).